trns4md/fend-project-memory-game/fend-project-memory-game/README.md

 The goal was to use only Javascript in making the game interactive.
 The cards match, the moves are counted, the timer starts when the first move is counted.
 At the end there is a modal that appears to congratulate the player.
 There is a reset button, play again button, and a button to close the modal at the end.

 There is are two bugs that I could not figure out how to fix.
 The first is that there could be more than two cards selected if you click quickly.
 The second is, when the cards are reshuffled, they no longer become clickable.

+This README file needs to have:
+## Dependencies

+Font-awesome library and Google fonts are dependencies in the game.
+)